Pitt Hornung: Career

+Personal life

+Pitt Hornung and his Portuguese wife Laura had three sons and two daughters, including their younger daughter Blanche Hornung (1887–1985), who married firstly Lt Col. Arthur Houssemayne Du Boulay, in 1909, and secondly Lt Gen. Sir Hugh Jamieson Elles, in 1939.

+Death and legacy

 Pitt Hornung died in February 1940.
 West Grinstead Park was sold off and the stud went on to become part of the National Stud in 1949, although one of Pitt's sons, Colonel Bernard Hornung, went on to establish his own stud in Cowfold, West Sussex, in 1950 (this was eventually liquidated in 1984).
 The Sena Sugar Estates remained a family concern until 1978, when the estates were sacked by Mozambique's Renamo rebels during the country's civil war.
-In 2009, the Hornung family presented the surviving archives of Hornung & Co Ltd, which managed Sena Sugar Estates and the West Grinstead Stud, amongst other concerns, to West Sussex Record Office (reference Accession 15353, ‘Hornung Papers’); a collection of records relating to the West Grinstead Stud had previously been deposited at West Sussex Record Office (reference Add Mss 41,180-41,211).
+In 2009, the Hornung family presented the surviving archives of Hornung & Co Ltd, which managed Sena Sugar Estates and the West Grinstead Stud, amongst other concerns, to West Sussex Record Office (reference Accession 15353, ‘Hornung Papers’); a collection of records relating to the West Grinstead Stud had previously been deposited at West Sussex Record Office (reference Add Mss 41, 180-41, 211).